MaxGsprd/MaxGsprd/README.md

 - 💻 After working for two years as a full-stack web developer in Versailles and obtaining a professional developer certification, I am now working as a freelancer in the Paris area.

-- :dart: I’m currently focused on learning in ASP.Net (MVC, WebApi, Blazor) and Angular in depth.

 - :mailbox: How to reach me:
   - Linkedin : https://www.linkedin.com/in/max-gaspard
   - email : max.gaspard@outlook.fr